cromlyngames/pbta_hacks/Tiger_Oil_World.md

 On a 10-16 choose one and ask about the other.

 # Things and thing-moves.
 Start with three things and three thing moves.
+You may not start with duplicates, but can aquire them later.
 Any thing can be used with any move, if it makes sense.
 Example Gang of Mooks or loyal students of the White Dojo could both do the Crowd Control move, if you have it.
+If you need inspiration, try rolling for things using the d20.

 ## T1: White Dojo.
 It has two of peaceful garden, loyal beginner students, infirmary and medicines, a subtle protective spirit